United States European Command: 2020s

+At the end of the first Trump presidency, 12,000 American troops were ordered out of Germany shifting to Belgium and Italy and returning to the United States.
+Secretary of Defense Mark Esper expected the plan to cost billions.
+The plan was never put into effect and was later canceled by President Biden.

 On January 15, 2021, EUCOM transferred coordination of military activities for Israel to CENTCOM.

+In 2025, Ansa reported that President Trump wanted to reduce the troop presence in Europe by about 20,000 and wanted financial contributions from European countries for the remaining soldiers.

+In June 2025, the area of responsibility of Greenland was shifted from EUCOM to USNORTHCOM.

 Timeline

 1967: U.S. European Command headquarters moves to Patch Barracks, Stuttgart, Germany.

 1970: 265,000 US troops stationed in Europe.

 1980: 350,000 US troops stationed in Europe.

 1983: U.S. Central Command is established and takes over responsibility for DoD activities in the Middle East from EUCOM.

 1990: VII Corps (US Army) and other USAREUR units are deployed from EUCOM to Saudi Arabia for the Gulf War.

 1992: VII Corps (US Army) after redeploying from Saudi Arabia and Kuwait is withdrawn from EUCOM and inactivated.

 1999: US troops stationed in Europe fall below 120,000.

 2002: V Corps (US Army) is deployed from EUCOM to Kuwait for the Iraq War.

 2003: General James L. Jones becomes the first US Marine to be EUCOM Commander.

 2006: V Corps (US Army) is deployed from EUCOM to Iraq as the command and control element for Multi-National Corps–Iraq.

 2008: U.S. Africa Command is established and takes over responsibility for DoD activities in Africa from EUCOM.

 2009: Navy Admiral James G. Stavridis becomes EUCOM's 15th Commander and the first Navy Admiral to lead the HQ.

 2012: V Corps (US Army) is deployed from EUCOM to Afghanistan, providing command and control of all United States ground forces engaged in the theater.

 2013: V Corps (US Army) is inactivated after redeploying from Afghanistan, leaving EUCOM without a Corps HQ for the first time since 1951.

 2020: V Corps (US Army) is reactivated in Fort Knox.
-Corps forward headquarters is to be in Poznan, Poland.
+Corps forward headquarters is to be in Poznań, Poland.